wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 * [Buffering](#Buffering)

 <a name="Sample"></a>
-## Speech Recognition Sample
+## Speech Recognition Service C# Sample
-This section describes how to install, build, and run a C# example app
+This section describes how to install, build, and run the C# sample application.
 ### Prerequisites
 #### Platform Requirements
 The below example has been developed for the .NET 4.5+ Framework using [Visual Studio 2015, Community Edition]